nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 :::{.notes}
-I'm Matt Fisher:

-* Mid-career software developer
+I'm Matt Fisher, and this is the QGreenland and CryoCloud team that authored this talk.

-* Working at NSIDC
+* Software developer for the last 15 years, currently at NSIDC
 * Author, with Trey Stafford, of the QGreenland software
 * Instructor, with Trey Stafford and Alyse Thurber, of QGreenland Researcher Workshop this year.
 More on that soon!
-At the time, both Trey and myself were new to developing technical training and acting as instructor, so we learned a lot as we went.

-If anything in this talk goes by too quickly, there will be a QR code at the final slide linking to the webpage for this presentation.
-There you can find a copy of the slides (including bonus slides), learn more about authors of this talk, and find several links we think you might be interested in.
+If anything in this talk goes by too quickly, there will be a QR code at the final slide linking to the webpage for this presentation where you can find a copy of the slides and more on the authors.

+_TODO: Consider omitting last names in speaker notes._
 :::